staking-foundation/docs/docs/01-intro.md

 It extends Ethereum's Proof of Stake providing new functionality for Stakers and Operators:

-- **Liquid Stakers** receive a Liquid Staking Token (divETH), which automatically accrues value from Ethereum's staking rewards without needing to run any infrastructure.
+- **Liquid Stakers** receive a Liquid Staking Token (divETH), which automatically updates balances to reflect generated Ethereum staking rewards.
 - **Operators** run a Distributed Validation (Diva) client to fulfill staking duties and earn staking rewards.

 Ethereum’s staking rewards are distributed among the Diva network participants according to their contributions.